-- Horseboarding Drag Race – This is a head to head event where teams compete in heats that are run over a 100 metre drag strip.
+- Horseboarding Drag Race – This is a head to head event where teams compete in heats that are run over a 100 meter drag strip.
 Two teams compete in each event with the winner going through to the next heat.
-Eventually a knockout stage will decide the overall winner.
+Eventually, a knockout stage will decide the overall winner.

 - Arena Horse Boarding – Competing against the clock, each team has to navigate their way around a twisting course making sure they avoid a series of obstacles (known as gates).

 If you live near a beach you might be interested to know that an earlier inception of horseboarding involved a surfboard instead of a mountainboard.

 Interested in horseboarding you can find everything you need to know on the official website.

 I bet you’ve all heard of dog agility but, be honest, how many of you have heard of horse agility?
 That’s what I thought, not many, and when you consider that the sport was started back in 2009 that’s not really a surprise.
 There’s not a huge amount of difference between dog and horse agility except scale!

 One of the great things about horse agility is that you don’t need to travel anywhere to compete, all you need is a horse, a long lead line and a yard.
 Yes, you can attend events organized by the International Horse Agility Club (IHAC) but there are also Online Horse Agility events where you build the course (the plans are published on the IHAC website) then film yourself negotiating it before submitting it online.
 With the youngest competitor being only 4 and the oldest being in their 70s, horse agility is most definitely for everybody.
 It’s also perfect for strengthening the relationship between you and your horse.